 NCERT Solutions for Class 8 Science Chapter 3 Synthetic Fibres and Plastics

-Students must refer to these NCERT Solutions for Class 8 to get all their queries resolved.
-These NCERT Solutions for Class 8 Science Chapter 3 Synthetic Fibres and Plastics will help in your homework as well as in preparing for the examination.
-Read further to get solutions of each question, topics and subtopics included in the chapter, and benefits of these NCERT Solutions.
+Synthetic Fibres and Plastics Class 8 NCERT Solutions provide an explanatory answer to each question given in the NCERT Books.Class 8 Students must refer to these NCERT Solutions for Class 8 for other subjects to get all their queries resolved.
+Class 8 Science Chapter 3 question answer will help with your homework as well as in preparing for the examination.
+Read further to get solutions to each question, topics and subtopics included in the chapter, and the benefits of these NCERT Solutions.

 Q. Most women do not prefer to wear polyester clothes while working in the kitchen.
 Give reason

 Ans.
 Polyester is a synthetic fabric that melts on heating.
-So if women wear polyester in the kitchen there are chances that on heating, it will melt and stick to the body causing destruction.
-Hence most women do not prefer to wear polyester clothes while working in the kitchen.
+So if women wear polyester in the kitchen there are chances that on heating, it will melt and stick to the body, causing destruction.
+Hence, most women do not prefer to wear polyester clothes while working in the kitchen.

 Q1.
 Explain why some fibres are called synthetic.